h3rald/hastyscribe/doc/-overview.md

 {{hs}} also supports [fields](#Fields) to easily include things like the current date or time, but also custom values specified as command-line parameters.

+### Content Transclusion

+When managing long documents, you can take advantage of {{hs}}'s [transclusion](#Transclusion) support to split your content into several files, and transclude them as you see fit.

 ### Substitution Macros